Understanding Hair Loss with Ann Arbor Plastic Surgery

 How Is Hair Loss Treated?
 What Are My Options for Hair Restoration in Ann Arbor?

-Ann Arbor Plastic Surgery is delighted to bring some of the very best methods to our patients seeking hair restoration in Ann Arbor and Jackson, MI, including:
+Ann Arbor Plastic Surgery is delighted to bring some of the very best methods to our patients seeking hair restoration in Ann Arbor, MI, including:

 - FUE Hair Restoration – FUE hair transplantation is one of the most popular methods of hair transplantation.
 It extracts individual hair follicles, so no linear scar is created.
 Neograft hair restoration is a type of automated FUE.